 FRESH PAINT circumvents traditional exhibition planning timelines, which extend years into the future and provides a platform for the Parrish and FLAG to be responsive to cultural events and promptly showcase freshly created artworks and ideas.
 This approach fosters a timelier dialogue between the Museum, visitors, and our surrounding community.
 FRESH PAINT will extend its impact beyond exhibition spaces through educational initiatives like ARTscope.
 This teen-focused program offers participants a comprehensive exploration of the visual arts, career pathways, and practical experience in museum operations.
 From writing blogs to curating small exhibitions, participating students gain valuable skills and insights while receiving a stipend for their contributions.

 Each new artwork will be accompanied by two sets of interpretative texts: one will be a commissioned piece of writing, creating focused and thoughtful conversations between the visual arts and authors, critics, poets, scholars, and beyond; and the other will be created in collaboration with members of the Parrish Teen Council ARTscope and other Museum youth groups.
-For the second installment of FRESH PAINT, the Museum and FLAG have invited Brooklyn-born writer and visual artist, Folasade Ologundudu to contribute a long-form interpretive text providing visitors with an in-depth take on Derrick Adams and his artistic style.
+For the second installment of FRESH PAINT, the Museum and FLAG have invited Brooklyn-born writer and multidisciplinary artist, Folasade Ologundudu to contribute a long-form interpretive text providing visitors with an in-depth take on Derrick Adams and his artistic style.

 FRESH PAINT at the Parrish is organized by Corinne Erni, Lewis B. and Dorothy Cullman Chief Curator, Art and Education and Deputy Director of Curatorial Affairs, with additional support from Kaitlin Halloran, Associate Curator and Publications Manager.